TroubleshootingApril 23, 2026 Updated May 19, 2026 10 min read

 Sometimes the slowness isn't the model.
 It's a skill that's failing silently, retrying, failing again, and adding 5-10 seconds of loop time before the agent gives up and responds.

-The fix: Set maxIterations to 10-15.
 This caps retry attempts so a broken skill can't loop indefinitely.
 Identify the failing skill, check its configuration, and either fix or remove it.
-For the complete guide to diagnosing agent loops, our loop troubleshooting post covers the specific patterns.
+For the complete guide to diagnosing agent loops, the loop troubleshooting post covers the specific patterns.

 Cause 5 skill retry loop timeline: 14 seconds across four retry attempts, gateway log showing repeated errors, fix by setting maxIterations to 10-15